 Among special coastal places are Dartmouth; sheltered Blackpool Sands; Slapton's long curve of pebble beach and nature reserve lagoon; the cliffs about Start Point and Prawle Point, Bolt Head and Bolt Tail; East Portlemouth's beach and Salcombe's location and views; Thurlestone proving that family seaside places don't need to be brash; Bigbury's huge sands and the fun of getting to Burgh Island; waterside, oak-wood-sheltered Noss Mayo/Newton Ferrers; many others, less easy of access, are for you to discover.

 Kingsbridge and Totnes, both old, attractive and small, are the towns at the area's heart; Plymouth – the West Country's biggest town, with Naval base, ferry port, theatre, cinemas, history, Hoe (great views) and Barbican (where the life is) – is on the area's edge.
 Dartington Hall is an arts centre (films, plays, music, dance) with lovely gardens.
 Pleasure cruisers ply the Kingsbridge estuary and Dart and Tamar rivers.

-East Prawle: village (shop, pub, good food café) a mile from the sea in the middle of an unspoilt peninsula (farmland, cliffs, coves, beaches).
-Superb scenery, cliff-birdwatching and walks - coast path to little sandy cove beaches (nearest 1 mile).
+East Prawle: village (pub, seasonal shop/good food café) a mile from the sea in the middle of an unspoilt peninsula (farmland, cliffs, coves, beaches).
+Superb scenery, cliff-birdwatching and walks - Coast Path to little sandy cove beaches (nearest 1 mile).
 East Portlemouth (small village, ferry to Salcombe), easy 3½ mile walk.
 Kingsbridge by road, 9 miles.